If you are looking to build a Standard Operating Procedure you may be wondering what they typically look like or how others may do it.

 How to Write an SOP

 So how do you go about writing an SOP for your business?
+Review the step by step example below on how you could easily write an SOP for your organization.

 Firstly, think about how you are going to use the SOP in your business.